-UPDATE: In light of recent recommendations by the CDC, and the White House and other governmental agencies, including the Amended Emergency Order and the Order extending the Judicial Emergency entered by the Supreme Court of Georgia, we are rescheduling ALL in-person in-office meetings and going all virtual immediately as of March 15, 2020, through May 13, 2020.
+UPDATE: In light of recent recommendations by the CDC, and the White House and other governmental agencies, including the Amended Emergency Order and the Orders extending the Judicial Emergency entered by the Supreme Court of Georgia, we are rescheduling ALL in-person in-office meetings and going ALL VIRTUAL immediately as of March 15, 2020, through October 12, 2020.
 This is for the safety of our clients, our team and our families.
 All meetings during that time will be by telephone or video.

 As estate planning and elder law attorneys, our practice is dedicated to serving our most vulnerable citizens, including seniors, those who are ill, disabled, experiencing mental health challenges, and children with special needs.